The Science

 Affective Neuroscience: The Foundations of Human and Animal Emotions (Oxford University Press, 1998)

-Discover your Enneagram type through open-ended questions and linguistic analysis, not a multiple-choice test.
+Discover your pattern through open-ended questions and your own language.